ybaryshnikova/extensions-meetup/apiservice-example/README.md

 The Discovery API is a special API that gives information about the API groups and versions available in the cluster.
 It comprises several Kubernetes API endpoints under /api and /apis paths:

-`/api`: Lists the versions of the core API group.
+`/api`: Lists the versions of the core API group, e.g. `kubectl get --raw /api`

 `/apis`: Lists the available API groups and their versions.